deadlyedge/pyBlobServer/README.md

   - `confirm`: Must be "yes" to confirm deletion
   - `function`: Optional.
 Values:
     - `all` (default): Delete all files
-    - `expired`: Delete files not accessed for 90 days
+    - `expired`: Delete files not accessed for 90 days (not been tested yet)
 - Response:
 ```json
 {